Geology of Middle-earth: Geomorphological issues

 Acks identifies a further issue, with Tolkien's rivers.
 The Earth's major rivers each drain a raised area of land, forming a drainage basin; the river in the basin takes water and sediment down to the sea, or looked at the other way, branches regularly into smaller and smaller streams that lead up into the hills.
 A river like the Anduin, on the other hand, has very few branches: it runs more or less as a single large stream for hundreds of miles, and parallel to the Misty Mountain range, rather than directly downhill and away from it.
-Worse, one of its few tributaries, the Entwash, branches out into a river delta, a basically flat place where a river ends, usually by the sea; but the Anduin goes on flowing past this spot, downhill.
+Worse, one of its few tributaries, the Entwash, branches out into an inland river delta, a basically flat place where a river ends, usually by the sea; but the Anduin goes on flowing past this spot, downhill.
 Acks excuses another oddity, namely that the Anduin cuts through a gap (between the White Mountains of Gondor and the Ephel Duath of Mordor); this is unusual but can happen, as when the Colorado River cuts across the mountainous Basin and Range Province: the river was there before the mountains, and cut its way down through the rock faster than the mountains grew upwards.

 Acks comments that the inland Sea of Rhûn seems to be in the bottom of a drainage basin.
 Again, this can happen; but there must be a watershed, high ground separating it from neighbouring drainage basins, in particular that of the Anduin.
-But the rivers of Mirkwood run eastwards towards the Sea of Rhûn, propelled by an invisible slope from invisible Mirkwood hills.
-Fonstad draws her map of the Dwarves' route from the Anduin to the Forest River completely flat, with only small local topographic features on the way.
+In Tolkien's map, the rivers of Mirkwood run eastwards towards the Sea of Rhûn, propelled by an invisible slope from invisible Mirkwood hills.
+The cartographer Karen Wynn Fonstad draws her map of the Dwarves' route from the Anduin to the Forest River completely flat, with only small local topographic features on the way.

 Hazel Gibson, for the European Geosciences Union, writes that Serjeant had to take "some very large leaps" to assemble a picture of the geology and geomorphology consistent with Tolkien's text.
 She concurs with Acks that "Several of the mountain ranges and individual mountains on the map make absolutely no sense."
 Real mountain chains can meet almost at a right angle, but, she writes, "you have to work really hard to find them."
 Mordor is the most egregious instance, in Gibson's opinion: a "square plain fenced by mountains at right angles to each other – it's practically impossible."

 The Harvard Lampoon's 1969 book Bored of the Rings parodies Tolkien's geomorphology with a double-page map by William S. Donnell.
 It depicts places such as "The Square Valley Between the Mounts", "The Mulsanne Straight" (a straight-line mountain range), and "The Intermittent Mountains".